 Understanding interest rates, inflation and TIPS

-Investors sometimes forget that TIPS are bonds and therefore are subject to interest rate risk.
+Investors sometimes forget that TIPS are bonds and therefore are subject to interest-rate risk.
 They also may not understand that inflation itself will not propel TIPS returns.
-Only inflation that is higher than the rate already expected by the market creates return.
+Only inflation that is higher than the rate already expected by the market creates extra return.
 Other market factors may also influence the returns.

 To better understand the impact of rising rates on TIPS, let’s take a look at how TIPS work as individual bonds and within a mutual fund structure, and the performance factors that affect their total return.
-The performance of TIPS during periods of rising rates depends on the interplay of rising real interest rates—which hurt their prices—and unexpected inflation, which help.
+The performance of TIPS during periods of rising rates depends on the interplay of rising interest rates — which hurt their prices — and unexpected inflation, which help.
 Therefore, the actual performance of TIPS will vary depending on how the rate cycle and inflation environment play out.
 Still, TIPS can be a valuable portfolio diversifier for long-term investors given that the primary drivers of return are likely to be different than most exposures already in a portfolio.

 How TIPS work

 Treasury Inflation Protected Securities were introduced in the United States in 1997.
 The basic principle behind their construction is to index the principal and income on a U.S. Treasury for inflation.
 The structure of the bond is different from a regular U.S. Treasury in three main ways: